By Neal Rockwel

 Since Harder didn’t respond to my questions and I wasn’t able to get in touch with either Stirling, I can’t say with 100% certainty that Alison is in fact Jack’s daughter.

 At the very least, they are closely related.
 Alison shares his last name, is approximately one generation younger than him, and is presently listed as working for his consultancy.
 She also previously worked as a junior sales representative for Minto at the same time that Jack worked for the same company as the Vice President of Land Development and Acquisitions.
+[Editor’s note: Since publishing this piece, we have received confirmation that Alison Stirling is Jack Stirling’s daughter.]

 I continue to find myself bemused by the way things are done at Ottawa City Hall.
 There is an extreme casualness and fluidity with which developers (and their agents) mingle and even blend with elected officials.
 Developers become councillors, councillors become developers; professional relationships and friendships become indistinguishable.